guleyc/guley-com-au/_posts/2025-10-18-the-west-australian-gambit-de-risking-the-global-ree-supply.md

 ## **Chapter 1: The Geopolitical Cauldron of the Global REE Market**

-Diversifying the Rare Earth Element supply chain has become an urgent economic and national security matter for countries outside of China.
-This section establishes the macro-environmental context needed to understand Western Australia's strategic importance by examining the current structure of the global market, China's structural dominance, and the geopolitical tensions created by this dominance.

 ### **1.1 China's Structural Dominance and Strategic Influence**

 China holds an overwhelming share of the global REE market, controlling approximately 70% of global mining and, more critically, about 90% of processing.¹ This dominance is not an accidental outcome but the result of a deliberate, decades-long strategy.
 This strategy has been built on elements such as creating economies of scale, providing subsidies to state-owned enterprises, and historically lower environmental compliance costs compared to Western standards.²